ufs-community/land-DA_workflow/_sources/Reference/Glossary.rst.txt

    data assimilation
       One of the major sources of error in weather and climate forecasts is uncertainty related to the initial conditions that are used to generate future predictions.
 Even the most precise instruments have a small range of unavoidable measurement error, which means that tiny measurement errors (e.g., related to atmospheric conditions and instrument location) can compound over time.
 These small differences result in very similar forecasts in the short term (i.e., minutes, hours), but they cause widely divergent forecasts in the long term.
 Errors in weather and climate forecasts can also arise because models are imperfect representations of reality.
 Data assimilation systems seek to mitigate these problems by combining the most timely observational data with a "first guess" of the atmospheric state (usually a previous forecast) and other sources of data to provide a "best guess" analysis of the atmospheric state to start a weather or climate simulation.
 When combined with an "ensemble" of model runs (many forecasts with slightly different conditions), data assimilation helps predict a range of possible atmospheric states, giving an overall measure of uncertainty in a given forecast.

+   ERA5
+      The ECMWF Reanalysis v5 (`ERA5 <https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5>`__) dataset "is the fifth generation ECMWF atmospheric reanalysis of the global climate covering the period from January 1940 to present."
+It "provides hourly estimates of a large number of atmospheric, land and oceanic climate variables."

    ESMF
       `Earth System Modeling Framework <https://earthsystemmodeling.org/docs/release/latest/ESMF_usrdoc/>`__.
 The ESMF defines itself as "a suite of software tools for developing high-performance, multi-component Earth science modeling applications."
 It is a community-developed software infrastructure for building and coupling models.

    FMS
-      The Flexible Modeling System (FMS) is a software framework for supporting the efficient development, construction, execution, and scientific interpretation of atmospheric, oceanic, and climate system models.
+      The Flexible Modeling System (`FMS <https://www.gfdl.noaa.gov/fms/>`__) is a software framework for supporting the efficient development, construction, execution, and scientific interpretation of atmospheric, oceanic, and climate system models.